-Immerse yourself in teaching institutions to develop professional knowledge about teaching and learn to make judgments about the routines, skills and strategies that support effective teaching.
-Gain experience in a work-based learning environment to meet professional Teachers’ Standards identified in Government legislation, consistently and over a sustained period of time.
+Immerse yourself in teaching institutions to develop professional knowledge about teaching and learning, to make judgements about the routines, skills and strategies that support effective teaching.
+Gain a variety of experience in a work-based learning environment to meet Professional Standards identified in Government legislation, consistently and over a sustained period of time.

-Structure and undertake a piece of independent academic study related to your particular vocational/professional development, which will encourage you to engage in intellectual challenge and dialogue.
-Develop both general and subject-specific knowledge and skills, negotiated and agreed between you, your subject supervisor and supervising University tutor.
-Identify and develop key skills that will enhance your ability to transfer learning to further study and to the workplace.
-Present your research proposal and a final written account of your learning.
+Undertake a piece of independent academic study related to your vocational/professional development and engage in intellectual challenge and dialogue.
+Develop both general and specific knowledge and skills, identifying the key skills that will enhance your ability to transfer learning to further study and to the workplace.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

-You will usually need a good honours degree (at least a 2:2).
-You should also have GCSE grade C or above in Mathematics, Science, and English Language, or equivalent qualifications.
+You must have a grade C or above in Mathematics, Science, and English Language, or equivalent qualifications.
 If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above.
 We will only accept equivalencies from equivalencytesting.com.

 In addition to academic qualifications, you must also:

-Please note, this course is not available to international students who require a Tier 4 visa to study in the UK.
-If you are not sure whether you qualify as a UK, EU or international student, find out more in our Help and Advice article.
+If you are not sure whether you qualify as a UK, EU, or international student, find out more in our Help and Advice article.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.